Chicken rogan josh is defined by its deeply flavoured & well-spiced gravy, traditionally made with lamb; this version is much quicker to make.

 Instructions

-- Blitz together the ginger and garlic with a little water to form a paste and massage it through the chicken.
+- Blitz together the ginger and garlic with a little water in a mini blender to form a paste.

-- Add the cardamom pods, black peppercorns, cloves, mace and star anise to a dry pan frying pan (not non-stick and round 30cm or 12" in diameter) and toast off over a medium-high heat for a couple of minutes.
+- Add the cardamom pods, black peppercorns, cloves, mace and star anise to a dry frying pan (25cm or 10" in diameter) and toast over a medium-high heat for a couple of minutes.

 - Grind these spices in a coffee grinder or a pestle and mortar.

-- Add the chicken along with the ground cumin and cinnamon, coriander, the spices that we ground up earlier, the Kashmiri chilli powder, and turmeric, then stir to combine.
+- Add the spices that we ground up earlier, Kashmiri chilli powder, ground cumin, cinnamon, coriander, turmeric and salt, then stir to combine.

 Jim